Gobinda Halder: Works

 Halder wrote nearly 3500 semi-classical, folk, baul, kirtan, Shyama Sangeet and modern Bengali songs.
 He stopped writing when he lost sight following glaucoma.

 He composed large number of patriotic songs during the Bangladesh Liberation War in 1971.
 Some of them are Mora Ekti Phulke Bachabo Bole Juddho Kori, Ek Sagor Rokter Binimoye Banglar Swadhinata Anlo Jara, Purbo Digonte Surjo Uthechhe Rokto Lal and Padma Meghna Jamuna Tomar Amar Thikana.
 His song Ek Sagor Rokter Binimoye was popular during war and later was adopted as a signature tune of Bangladesh TV in the 1990s.
 Though his songs were popular during war and his other songs were aired on All India Radio and Doordarshan, he never got the acknowledgement.

 His first book Door Digonte was published with only five hundred copies in 1989 and were sold out but he could not manage to reprint.

 Honors

 Halder was awarded the Friends of Liberation War Award by Government of Bangladesh in Dhaka in 2012.

 Personal life

 Halder was married to Parul Halder and had a daughter, Gopa.

 Death

 Halder was hospitalised on 13 December 2014 in Kolkata following age related ailments and kidney problems.
 He died one month later, on 17 January 2015 at Kolkata, West Bengal, India, aged 84.
-He was cremated at Neemtola crematorium in the city.